duderstadt-lab/mars-docs/examples/no_aex_fret.md

 *Comment: Some microscopes are equipped with two cameras and collect FRET images simultaneously by splitting so that the donor signal goes to one camera and acceptor signal to the other.
 These types of datasets also can be analyzed with this Mars workflow.
 We suggest combining the videos collected by the two cameras side-by-side into a single artificial dualview.
 This can be accomplished very easily in Fiji by opening both videos and using the combine command under Image>Stacks>Tools>Combine.
 This approach depends on the two cameras collecting the same number of images at the same time.
 Once the two videos are combined into one, this workflow can be followed exactly.
 This approach also ensures proper registration between the cameras that might not be perfectly aligned with sub-pixel accuracy.*

 **The Analysis Procedure**
 This example was developed in a modular fashion to illustrate how workflows can be built using Mars and to simplify the process of customization for processing other FRET datasets.
 The workflow has two major phases.
-In the first phase, displayed below on the left, the emission peaks from the molecules are located and fluorescence intensity is integrated to generate Molecule Archives for donor only (DO), acceptor only (AO), and FRET populations.
+In the first phase, displayed below on the left, the emission peaks from the molecules are located and fluorescence intensity is integrated to generate Molecule Archives for donor only (DO) and FRET populations.
 These are merged into one Molecule Archive that is used in _Phase II_, displayed on the right, where a sequence of [groovy scripts provided in the mars-tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts) are used to process the merged Molecule Archive.
 This includes identification of bleaching positions, scoring intensity traces, and calculating correction factors.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/no_aex_dynamic/no_aex_FRET_workflow_overview.png' width='1000'></div>

 **_Phase I_: Locate molecules and integrate fluorescence**
+   * Beam profile correct the image to account for differences in beam intensity across the field of view.
    * Identify the peaks (molecule locations) in the top and bottom regions.
-   * Correlate the peaks in the top and bottom regions to find which molecules have only red emission (acceptor only, AO), only green emission (donor only, DO), or emission from both dyes (FRET).
+   * Correlate the peaks in the top and bottom regions to find which molecules have only green emission (donor only, DO), or emission from both dyes (FRET).
    * Extract the intensity (I) vs. time (T) traces of all molecules and store this information in a Molecule Archive.
-   * Tag the metadata record of each Molecule Archive with DO, AO, or FRET depending on the molecules selected and integrated.
+   * Tag the metadata record of each Molecule Archive with DO or FRET depending on the molecules selected and integrated.
-   * Merge all three of the Molecule Archives (DO, AO, and FRET) in preparation for _Phase II_.
+   * Merge all three of the Molecule Archives (DO and FRET) in preparation for _Phase II_.

-**_Phase II_: Corrections, E and S calculation, kinetic analysis**
+**_Phase II_: Corrections, E calculation, kinetic analysis**
-1. Run the [add molecule tags](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_1_add_molecule_tags.groovy) groovy script.
-This script adds the tags on the metadata records (DO, AO, and FRET) to the corresponding molecule records.
+   * Run the [FRET workflow 1 add molecule tags](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_1_add_molecule_tags.groovy) groovy script.
+This script adds the tags on the metadata records (DO and FRET) to the corresponding molecule records.
-2. Run the [profile correction](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_2_profile_correction.groovy) groovy script.
-This script corrects for differences in the beam intensity across the field of view.
-3. Run the [find bleaching positions](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_3_find_bleaching_positions.groovy) groovy script.
+   * Run the [FRET workflow 3 find bleaching positions](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_3_find_bleaching_positions.groovy) groovy script.
 This script adds the donor and acceptor bleaching positions (T) to the molecule records.
 Evaluate the intensity traces and add the Accepted tag to passing molecules.
-6. Run the [alex corrections](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_4_alex_corrections.groovy) groovy script.
-This script calculates all correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values.
+   * Run the [FRET workflow 6 corrections without aex](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_6_corrections_without_aex.groovy) groovy script.
+This script calculates all correction factors to generate the corrected I vs. T traces as well as the FRET efficiency (E) distribution.
+   * Run the [FRET workflow 5 two state fit](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_5_two_state_dwell_times.groovy) groovy script.
+This script adds a segments table making the high and low E states based using the threshold provided.

-Final distributions and figures are then generated using the [dynamic FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/dynamic/dynamic_FRET_example.ipynb) provided in the mars-tutorials repository.
+Final distributions and figures are generated using the [no acceptor excitation FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/no_acceptor_excitation/no_acceptor_excitation_FRET_example.ipynb) provided in the mars-tutorials repository.
 This notebook requires the file path to the final Molecule Archive generated from the scripts above as input.

 ---
 #### <a name="1"></a> Data preparation
 **Opening the Video**
 First, [download](https://doi.org/10.5281/zenodo.6659531) the dataset from Zenodo.
-To follow along with this example, you will only need to download Pos0 and the beam_profiles.
-The analysis procedure for the other fields of view is be the same.
+To follow along with this example, you will only need Pos0.
+The analysis procedure for the other fields of view is the same.

 Make sure you have [Fiji with Mars installed](https://duderstadt-lab.github.io/mars-docs/install/).
 Open Fiji and make sure SCIFIO is used by default to open videos (Edit>Options>ImageJ2 tick the use SCIFIO box).
 Mars comes with a SCIFIO reader for Micro-Manager 2.0 that ensures all metadata is recovered using the Mars image processing commands.
 Open the video by dragging it from your file explorer to the Fiji bar or using File>Open... and selecting any image in the sequence.
-The video should look similar to the screenshot in below.
+The video should look similar to the screenshot below.
 If you are trying this workflow with a different video, Mars accepts many other formats including videos opened using BioFormats.
 However, some metadata may not be recovered and this workflow would require some adaptation if a different collection strategy was used.
 If you run into trouble or have questions please make a post on the [Scientific Community Image Forum](https://forum.image.sc) with the mars tag.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img1.png' width='450'></div>